How to Capitalize on Shoppers' Search Diversity

 I’ll admit that I’m not the sharpest knife in the drawer when it comes to accurately describing the clothes that I wear.
 Beyond things like collars and buttons and colors and sizes, a search for the type of shirt I might like to wear to work would probably go something like this: “collared untucked checked men’s large.”

-A fun exercise if you’ve got some time is to conduct a search like this of your own on a few retail ecommerce sites.
-At one high-profile retailer that very much sells men’s clothing in this style, there appeared to be no collared, checked men’s shirts, but I did receive these very helpful recommendations for items that I might like instead:
+A fun exercise if you’ve got some time is to conduct a search like this of your own on a few retail e-commerce sites.
+At one high-profile retailer that very much sells men’s clothing in this style, there appeared to be no collared, checked men’s shirts, but I did receive these very helpful recommendations for items that I might like instead.

 The point is that every consumer has their own “long-tail” way to describe what it is they’re looking for.
 As we make our way in the world, we learn different colloquialisms, expressions and features that we use as shorthand to describe what’s important to us.
 Yet this “search diversity” is barely acknowledged on a high percentage of modern e-commerce retail sites, and the result is missing results from on-site search that, had they been returned to the curious shopper, could have led to an instant purchase.
 There’s also the shopper frustration that comes from being recommended hand towels and teacups when the goal is to find a new shirt to wear this Monday.